I Like To Say I’m A Southern Girl

 The Perversion of Sex: Part One

 Abuse, Lust, Transaction, And The Lie Of Liberation The perversion of sex is not new, but the normalization of it might be.
-Unless you live
+Unless you live under a rock, you’ve either read through yourself or at minimum heard about the Epstein files.
+And don’t worry, I won’t be getting into the

 Right, But Not Justified